YouTube Stars Stress Out, Just Like The Rest Of Us

 Riihimaki has a team of five people these days helping her manage her business, among them Adam Wescott, co-founder of Select Management Group, a talent agency just for YouTube stars.

 Most of these stars are between the ages of 20 and 26.
-Unlike movie stars or rock stars, Westcott says, these video celebrities do most of their work themselves.
-"They're responsible for everything from developing an idea, to physically producing it, to starring in it, to directing it, to editing it, to programming it, to promoting and marketing," Westcott says.
+Unlike movie stars or rock stars, Wescott says, these video celebrities do most of their work themselves.
+"They're responsible for everything from developing an idea, to physically producing it, to starring in it, to directing it, to editing it, to programming it, to promoting and marketing," Wescott says.
 And to keep their hungry audiences satisfied, they should be doing all that at least twice a week.

 That's why Lauren Riihimaki came close not just to burning out, but breaking down.
 "I have overcome and pushed the boundaries of my anxiety so insanely since I started YouTube," she says in one of her LaurDIY videos where she talks about the mental health pressures she's faced and that her work entails.
 Riihimaki says she sees a therapist and she's on medication.
 And that's been working for her.